 In the field of food psychology and emotional eating, Lisa has studied the work of and trained with Marc David, Geneen Roth and Evelyn Tribole.
 She has also received extensive training in a number of body-mind modalities, meditation practices and embodiment therapies, and is certified in Sivananda Yoga, Shiatsu, Reiki and other energy systems.

-As a chef and expert on food and nutrition, Lisa is a faculty instructor at Bauman College of Holistic Nutrition, a member of the Culinary Council for the Sterling-Rice Group and a founder of WhollyBites organic nutrient-rich snacks.
+As a chef and nutritionist, Lisa is a faculty instructor at Bauman College of Holistic Nutrition, a member of the Culinary Council for the Sterling-Rice Group, co-founder and CEO of WhollyBites organic grain-free snacks, and former co-founder and recipe creator at Boulder Organic Foods (dba Boulder Soup Works).
 She teaches workshops and private classes, and consults with individuals, groups and businesses on food, health and healing.